heimskr/why/ISA.md

 | Purpose | Opcode     | rs        | Link | Unused    | Conditions | Linker flags | Address   |

 If the link bit is set, the current value of the program counter will be stored in `$rt`, the return address register.

+## <a name="linkerflags"></a>Linker Flags
+Before the relocation overhaul, linker flags were used to give the linker clues about relocation.
+There were four possible values.
+Back then, as now, linker flag values other than `0` are valid for I-type and J-type instructions only.

+Now, the linker flags have three possible values. `0` indicates that the immediate value of the instruction isn't affected by relocation, whereas `1` indicates that the symbol needs to be relocated at link time. `2` is the same as `1`, but indicates that the current immediate value is invalid because the symbol is currently unknown.
+Executing an instruction whose linker flag is `2` will cause an error.
+Other values are invalid.

 ## <a name="condbits"></a>Condition Bits
 For operations that support conditions, the condition bits indicate what combination of [ALU flags](#reg-st)